SNAP Benefits in Louisiana: How to Apply and Qualify

 How to Contact EBT Customer Service in Louisiana

-They can answer questions about eligibility, case status, and benefit amounts.
+They can answer questions about eligibility, your case status, and benefit amounts.

 See Louisiana EBT Customer Service Contacts